probonopd/mock-arturia-controller/README.md

 * Get it to display patch names on the display sent by Arturia AnalogLab (apparently this is not happening yet - how do the Arturia plugins send data to the Arturia KeyLab Essential 61?)
 * Support rotary encoder and button to send data back to host
 * Possibly support graphical OLED mode, too

+## References

+* https://forum.arturia.com/index.php?topic=90496.0 has _some_ documentation about the protocol
+* https://www.youtube.com/watch?v=QtMN1y-Kf_w shows the Arturia Keylab mkII in action
+* https://github.com/rjuang/flstudio-arturia-keylab-mk2 may have necessary information regarding the Arturia Keylab mkII protocol